Sledmine/mercury/docs/PACKAGE.md

 mercury pack --nextMajor
 ```
 Something like this should do the trick in the future, however it is not that hard to build your own packages via bash scripting or someting similar.

+# Join us on Discord
+Feel free to join the [Shadowmods Discord Server](https://discord.shadowmods.net) if you want to
+have some assistance at using Mercury!